-R.E is planned in topics through the new 'To Know You More Clearly' Curriculum.
+R.E is planned in branches through the new 'To Know You More Clearly' Curriculum.
 There are six Branches completed across the year.
 Each of the Branches are allocated appropriate time and are taught through the lenses of Hear, Believe, Celebrate and Live.
+Branch Six is taught through the lenses of 'Dialogue and Encounter'.